zk-phi/phi-kbd-library/Readme.markdown

 Footprints start with `_` are NOT officially supported, but created with a texteditor.

+## How to add 3d previews

+I currently add 3d previews as follows:

+- Model it with OpenSCAD and export as Text STL
+- Convert to Binary STL with Meshmixer
+- Convert to STEP with FreeCAD

+Since it losses color data, I am looking for a better way (to convert from OpenSCAD, if possible).

 ## License

 Some parts of this library are based on following libraries: